 Calling all tree lovers.
 Do you ever get overwhelmed by the amount of tree species out there and can’t tell one from the other?
 Would you love to expand your tree knowledge further and deepen your connection to the natural world?
 Well, I’m really excited to finally reveal what I’ve been working on for the past year…

 THE COMPLETE TREE ID COURSE: An exclusive online course to take you from Tree Beginner to Tree Expert.
 All led by James Kendall from Woodland Classroom.

 I’ve released a sneak preview of the full online course which you can watch here…

-As I said, I’ve been filming videos for this course for over a year now, visiting trees in all four seasons, and taking hundreds of photographs.
+As I said, I’ve been filming videos for this course for over two years now, visiting trees in all four seasons, and taking hundreds of photographs.
 With coronavirus having cancelled or postponed all our outdoor activity work I now have the time to put the whole thing together for you.